Dave Portnoy

-David Portnoy (born March 22, 1977) is an American blogger and founder of the sports and popular culture blog Barstool Sports, which was acquired by Penn Entertainment.
+David Scott Portnoy (born March 22, 1977) is an American businessman and social media personality.
+He is the founder and owner of sports and popular culture company Barstool Sports.

-Early life
+Early life and education

-Portnoy grew up in Swampscott, Massachusetts.
-He is Jewish and had a Bar Mitzvah.

-He attended Swampscott High School and one of his high school classmates was ESPN's Todd McShay, who, coincidentally, was born on the same day as Portnoy.
-He began attending the University of Michigan in 1995 and graduated with a degree in education.
+Portnoy was born in Salem, Massachusetts, and raised in nearby Swampscott, the son of Michael, a lawyer, and Linda, a high school teacher.
+He is Jewish.
+He attended Swampscott High School, where he played on the school's baseball team, winning the league batting triple crown as a junior.
+One of his friends and classmates was ESPN's Todd McShay, who was born in the same hospital on the same day as Portnoy.

+Portnoy graduated from the University of Michigan in 1999 with a degree in education, though he had no plans to become a teacher.
 While at Michigan, Portnoy founded thegamblingman.com, a website where he published his sports betting picks.

 Career

-After graduating from the University of Michigan in 1999, Portnoy moved to Boston and began working at Yankee Group, an IT market research firm.

 Barstool Sports

-After four years, in 2003, Portnoy left the Yankee Group and founded Barstool Sports.
+After college, Portnoy moved to Boston and began working at Yankee Group, an IT market research firm.
+Portnoy, a self-described "degenerate gambler," bet heavily on sports, losing $30,000 one year of his mid-twenties.
+In 2004, Portnoy left the Yankee Group and founded Barstool Sports.
 The early iteration of Barstool was a four-page sports newspaper that Portnoy handed out on subway platforms and street corners in Boston.
 The paper was meant to appeal to young men and rejected political correctness.
 Early advertisers in the newspaper included offshore betting websites such as partypoker, which was operating in the United States illegally.
 The contents of the newspaper was originally solely written by Portnoy, but freelance writers, including Todd McShay, joined the paper.
 At first, the paper struggled, but gained traction in 2004 when Portnoy began placing photos of women in bikinis on the front page of the newspaper.
 In 2007, Barstool expanded to a blog.

 Portnoy gradually cultivated his persona as "El Presidente", a blunt and candid character.
 His writing was well-received among young men and the publication subsequently became a mainstay of bro culture.
-He became known for his unapologetic and brash attitude and has faced criticism over blog posts and disparaging and offensive comments towards women and others.
-In 2010, Portnoy joked about women being raped saying "if you're a size 6 and you’re wearing skinny jeans you kind of deserve to be raped right?"
-In 2016, Portnoy used the word "nigger" in a Barstool video, for which he later apologized.

-Peter Chernin's The Chernin Group purchased a majority stake of Barstool on January 7, 2016, and it was announced that the headquarters would move to New York City.
+Peter Chernin's The Chernin Group purchased a majority stake of Barstool in January 2016.
 In 2020, Penn Entertainment purchased a 36% stake in Barstool Sports for $163 million, including $135 million in cash and $28 million in Penn non-voting convertible preferred stock.
-Following the sale, The Chernin Group maintained a 36% stake in the company, while Portnoy continued to run the site and retains creative control over content.
-In February 2023, Penn acquired the remainder of Barstool Sports for $388 million.
+Penn acquired the remainder of the company in February 2023 for $388 million.
+Portnoy re-purchased Barstool in August 2023 for one dollar, non-compete agreements in the gambling space, and a clause that if Barstool were to be sold again Penn Entertainment would take 50%.

+The "Dave Portnoy Show with Eddie & Co." was a podcast hosted by Dave Portnoy and Eddie Farrer that aired on Barstool Sports.
+In October 2022, the show was placed on indefinite hiatus after Portnoy said that the show had become "terrible" and lacked fresh content.
+Following the failure of the revived Barstool Radio, Portnoy announced the launch of "The Unnamed Show" in January 2024, along with Ryan Whitney and Kirk Minihane.